tokio-rs/tracing/README.md

   events and spans via browser `console.log` and [User Timing API (`window.performance`)].
 - [`test-env-log`] takes care of initializing `tracing` for tests, based on environment variables with an `env_logger` compatible syntax.
+- [`wgpu-subscriber`] provides wgpu with a default logger and has layers for Chrome's trace format and a different stdout/err logger.

 (if you're the maintainer of a `tracing` ecosystem crate not in this list, please let us know!)